opf/openproject/docs/faq/README.md

 Yes, that’s possible.
 Please have a look at our [Excel sync](../user-guide/integrations/excel-synchronization).

+### Is possible to create a task in one place and have it show up in several projects (and only have to update from one place).
+If so, how can I go about configuring that?

+As a workaround you could use work package relations.
+Once the task is created in one project you can create the relation "includes" in another project.
+This would be an option to display that task in multiple projects.

 ### Does OpenProject have guest accounts?

 Currently, all users working in the OpenProject Enterprise editions need a license in order to access OpenProject.
 Regarding payments we only count the active (not blocked) users.
 If users only require temporary access, you can [block](../system-admin-guide/users-permissions/users/#lock-and-unlock-users) those users afterwards to free up additional seats.